wellcomecollection/catalogue-pipeline/docs/search_relevance/elastic.md

 }
 ```

-# Serendipity and exploration
+## Coming soon

-Talk about image similarity stuff (Harrison’s nice use of Elastic’s relevance to do this)
+- Serendipitous exploration - Talk about image similarity stuff (Harrison’s nice use of Elastic’s relevance to do this)

-# Tracking user behaviour

-didn't want to collect every interaction without even establishing what questions we wanted to answer
-built a narrow pipe to a seperate ES cluster, pulling only what we needed.
-ethically cleaner, and allows us to move faster.

-Using website, segment, kinesis and elastic
-Not to do with thinking we’ve done it, but measuring
-Kibana for data scientists / analysts / dev

-# Coming soon

-Relevance more focussed on exploration (images)
+- Relevance more focussed on exploration (images)
-Highly structured data from entity focused indexes
+- Highly structured data from entity focused indexes
-Measuring specific queries
+- Measuring specific queries